SypherEngine/SypherEngine/README.md

 After downloading the source, build the engine, using `gradle build`.

-#### Don't want to build it yourself?
-There is a pre-built binary of SypherEngine in the releases tab.
-Use `SypherEngine-<version>.jar` if you have a JavaFX project set up, or you can use `SypherEngine-<version>-jar-with-dependencies.jar` for a regular project (as it comes built with the SypherEngine dependencies).

 Add it to your project classpath to start developing!

 <h1 align="center">👋 SypherEngine HelloWorld 👋</h1>